kaismic/Hitomi-Scroll-Viewer/README.md

 3. Run MSIX File (.msix)
 4. If a window pops up saying "You must install .NET Desktop Runtime...", install it.

-## Controls
+## Usage / Controls
+- In the search page:
+    - Enter each tag in the text boxes at each new line.
+- In the view page:
     - Move the mouse to the top of the screen to show the settings menu.
     - Press the Spacebar to start/stop auto scrolling.
     - Press the `L` key to enable/disable the loop when auto-scrolling.
     - Use the left/up and right/down arrow keys or mouse wheel to switch between pages.